craftgear/gather/README.md

 ``gather -wincase``
 Details on [wincase](https://github.com/craftgear/wincase).

-(WIP)To rename files to names without directory names after moving, run with `-truncate` option:
+To rename files to names without directory names after moving, run with `-truncate` option:
 ``gather -truncate``
 If `-truncate` option is specified, *gather* moves files and renames them at the same time.
 New filenames will be without direnctory names they are in. ex) `Project - 01.md` would become `Project/01.md`.